MakeMagazinDE/MAXIMITE/README.md

 <b>Remarks</b>

 Touch calibration may not work if real time clock is not set or clock battery removed.
 Before using TOUCH CALIBRATE, please insert 3V CR2032 battery and set time and date with commands TIME$="xx:xx" and DATE$="xx-xx-xxxx".

--cm
+<b>Firmware History</b>

+4.4B1 - Added touch commands TOUCH DISABLE(item) and TOUCH ENABLE(item) to temporarily enable or disable a touch item, changed
+TOUCH REMOVE(item) to also erase item from screen to background color 4.4B - Officially released by Geoff Graham
+4.4A - initial TFT firmware version